-- 2.1.
-Use our new Management of Risk Information (MORI) system to better provide accurate, relevant and timelyinformation to operational crews responding to incidents. - 2.2.
-Review the location and type of specialist appliances, equipment and capabilities to ensure that resources are matched and prioritised to risk, and to explore opportunities for collaboration. - 2.3.
-Review specialist vehicles and equipment used at RTCs to ensure that we have the right capability and are in the right locations rightlocations to provide an effective operational response. - 2.4.
-Improve our off-road capacity by introducing all-terrain vehicles with firefighting capability - 2.5.
-Review the use of environmental protection units (EPUs) at incidents involving hazardous materials and chemical spillages to ensure that they are correctly located and provide the capability needed to deal with incidents effectively. - 2.6.
-Review how we respond to gaining entry requests in support of the police and ambulance service to ensure that we are providing this service efficiently. - 2.7.
-Review how we assist the ambulance service to move extremely overweight patients in emergency situations to ensure the best use of resources and the best outcome for patients. - 2.8.
-Review and introduce new capabilities to deal with incidents in high-rise buildings.
-For example the smoke hoods we now carry on our fire engines to assist evacuation in smoke filled escape routes. - 2.9.
-Review our flood response capability to ensure that our resources are matched to risk and need.
+- 2.1 Use our new Management of Risk Information system to better provide accurate, relevant and timely information to operational crews responding to incidents. - 2.2 Review the location and type of specialist vehicles to ensure that they are correctly located and have the capacity and capability needed to deal with incidents effectively. - 2.3 Improve our off-road capacity by introducing all-terrain vehicles with firefighting capability. - 2.4 Review how we respond to gaining entry requests in support of the police and ambulance service to ensure that we are providing this service efficiently. - 2.5 Review how we assist the ambulance service to move extremely overweight patients in emergency situations to ensure the best use of resources and the best outcome for patients. - 2.6 Review and introduce new capabilities to deal with incidents in high-rise buildings.
+For example the smoke hoods we now carry on our fire engines to assist evacuation in smoke filled escape routes. - 2.7 Review our flood response capability to ensure that our resources are matched to risk and need. - 2.8 We will develop local risk management plans for each station area, involving staff, partners and communities, to help us shape and improve the service we provide.